Formal title: Creation of a new authorisation category for corrections to BOA related data

 The CP1480 Progression paper was presented to the ISG on 13 December 2016 to the SVG on 3 January 2017.
 It was then issued for CP Consultation on 9 January 2017, with responses due by 3 February 2017.

-ISG and SVG at their meetings on 28 March 2017 and 4 April 2017 respectively agreed to amend the solution to allow Category “A” Authorised Persons details to be provided to the TC where the TC had not been able to contact the Category “E” Authorised Persons.
+The ISG and SVG, at their meetings on 28 March 2017 and 4 April 2017 respectively, agreed to amend the solution to allow Category “A” Authorised Persons details to be provided to the TC where the TC had not been able to contact the Category “E” Authorised Persons.
 Both Committees believed this ‘escalation’ route would deliver a more robust solution and address the key concerns previously raised.
 As a result, a new CP Consultation was issued on 8 May 2017.
-CP1480 v2.0 will be presented to the ISG and SVG for decision on 27 June 2017 and 4 July 2017 respectively.